k0sproject/k0s/docs/runtime.md

 If you change the first magic line (`# k0s_managed=true`) in the `/etc/k0s/containerd.toml` (by accident or on purpose), it automatically becomes "not k0s managed".
 To make it "k0s managed" again, remove `/etc/k0s/containerd.toml` and restart k0s service on the node, it'll be recreated by k0s.

-To confirm that drop-ins are applied to running configuration, check the content of `/run/k0s/containerd-cri.toml`, drop-in specific configuration should be present in this file.
+To confirm that drop-ins are being applied to the running configuration, you can check the contents of `/run/k0s/containerd-cri.toml`; drop-in specific configuration should be present in this file.

 [merge patch]: https://datatracker.ietf.org/doc/html/rfc7396
 [containerd's decision]: https://github.com/containerd/containerd/pull/3574/commits/24b9e2c1a0a72a7ad302cdce7da3abbc4e6295cb